5 Reasons to File First in Your Oklahoma Divorce

-As with almost all civil cases, the vast majority of divorces settle without trial.
+As with almost all civil cases, the vast majority of divorces settle without a trial.
 In Oklahoma civil practice, which applies to divorce in Oklahoma; the party that filed the original Petitioner seeking a divorce gets to present his or her case first at trial.
-In some circumstances this can give you an advantage at trial.
-First impression are important in most things in life and that applies at trial in divorce cases as well.
+In some circumstances, this can give you an advantage at trial.
+First impressions are important in most things in life and that applies at trial in divorce cases as well.

 The majority of divorces in Oklahoma are settled between the parties either by agreement or mediation; however, it is good to know, if your divorce case must go to trial you will have the first opportunity to tell your story to the judge or jury with the help of your Oklahoma divorce attorney.

 Oklahoma law imposes mandatory injunctions on both parties to divorce at the moment the Petition for divorce is filed.
 The spouse that files the Petition also determines when the Automatic Temporary Injunctions “ATIN” go into effect.